natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20H1.md

 '''Pros:'''

-* The gun mantlet, MG port and driver's port are particularly hard to penetrate due to their complex, varying shape and thickness.
+* The gun mantlet, MG port and driver's port are particularly hard to penetrate due to their complex, varying shape and thickness
 * Decent cannon with adequate accuracy and a range of shells to choose.
 Stock shell has great penetration and damage, and can knock out common opponents easily with a single shot (e.g. [[T-34-85]], [[M4A2 (76) W]], [[IS-1]], [[M6A1]]).
-Has another AP that sacrifices a bit penetration for more TNT.
+Has another AP that sacrifices a bit penetration for more TNT
 * One of the fastest heavy tanks with its top speed of 45 km/h, meaning it can get to some positions quickly alongside friendly medium tanks.
 * The box-like hull shape gives the ability to angle.
-When angling the hull at around 40° and placing yourself far from the enemies (at least 500 m away) the Tiger H1 can resist common tanks like the 76 mm Shermans, T-34-85s and [[M36 Jackson (Family)|M36]].
+When angling the hull at around 40° and placing yourself far from the enemies (at least 500 m away) the Tiger H1 can resist common tanks like the 76 mm Shermans, T-34-85s and [[M36 Jackson (Family)|M36]]
-* Good reverse speed and hull traverse allows it to quickly angle for deflecting shells.
+* Good reverse speed and hull traverse allows it to quickly angle for deflecting shells
-* -8° gun depression works well in most hilly terrain.
+* -8° gun depression works well in most hilly terrain
-* The rear is surprisingly hard to penetrate, partially due to the slightly-angled armour and partly due to the large exhaust pipes which seem to deflect shells.
+* The rear is surprisingly hard to penetrate, partially due to the slightly-angled armour and partly due to the large exhaust pipes which seem to deflect shells
-* The strong gun makes it easy to destroy most opponents at the its battle rating with a single shot, even M4A3E2 Jumbo, as long as you carefully aim for the machine gun port.
+* The strong gun makes it easy to destroy most opponents at the its battle rating with a single shot, even M4A3E2 Jumbo, as long as you carefully aim for the machine gun port
-* The tank is equipped with smoke grenades, which can help escape an undesirable situation alive.
+* The tank is equipped with smoke grenades, which can help escape an undesirable situation alive

 '''Cons:'''

 * Weak and vertical armour protection.
 If not angling the Tiger H1 can get destroyed easily by the T-34-85 or 76 mm Sherman.
-Even if the {{PAGENAME}} is angling, the [[IS-2 (Family)|IS-2]] can still knock it out with a single shot easily.
+Even if the {{PAGENAME}} is angling, the [[IS-2 (Family)|IS-2]] can still knock it out with a single shot easily
 * The upper front plate is extremely vulnerable if it is not angled.
-It will be penetrated by any vehicle at its BR.
+It will be penetrated by any vehicle at its BR
-* Struggles to penetrate heavy targets frontally like the [[M4A3E2]], [[M26 (Family)|M26]] and [[IS-2 (1944)]].
+* Struggles to penetrate heavy targets frontally like the [[M4A3E2]], [[M26 (Family)|M26]] and [[IS-2 (1944)]]
-* Rather slow acceleration limits its short range manoeuvrability.
+* Rather slow acceleration limits its short range manoeuvrability
 * Slow turret traverse makes it hard to respond to flankers quickly.
 The [[M18 GMC]] is very common at this BR
-* Ammo storage at the hull sides are very easy to explode when hit.
+* Ammo storage at the hull sides are very easy to explode when hit
 * Commander's cupola is tall and easy to penetrate
-* Is a big and tall target, easy to get spotted and shot at.
+* Is a big and tall target, easy to get spotted and shot at
 * S-Mine dischargers on the hull limits gun depression in certain areas
-* Tracks are rather loud so enemies will most times hear you and will be alert, so surprise attacks will be difficult.
+* Tracks are rather loud so enemies will most times hear you and will be alert, so surprise attacks will be difficult

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->